 You may see them on various blogs, a button that motivates the buyer to purchase items from you.

-When you hover on the button, it changes colors.
-That indicates that if somebody clicks it – it directs the buyer to purchase or contact page.
+When you hover over the button, it changes colors.
+That indicates that if somebody clicks it – it directs the buyer to the purchase or contact page.

 The reason you must include such CTA buttons.
 Is that you can automate actions so you can focus on other things.
 Later down the road, you will learn how to combine.

-Knowing the location of your audience can help you with targetting.
+Knowing the location of your audience can help you with targeting.
 Some are public viewers and are not followers.
 To target content to them, you have to know about publishing times.

 Some public viewers are regular visitors.
 You should frame your offer and pitch to them regularly.